thousandbrainsproject/tbp.monty/rfcs/0000_resampling_dynamic_adjustment.md

 3. Change deletion parameter to a fixed threshold and resampling parameter to Monty's surprise.
     * Run unsupervised inference benchmarks and hyperparameter sweep on YCB benchmarks

+# Complementary Work on Prediction Error and Resampling

+This work is complementary to parallel work on resampling.
+In particular, The [RFC on Intelligent Resampling in Monty](https://github.com/thousandbrainsproject/tbp.monty/pull/366) is working out the conceptual details of how prediction errors resulting from observations off an object can inform resampling.
+These observations correspond to seeing another object, or not sensing anything at all (e.g. the finger held in empty space), resulting in a high prediction error.

+Notably, this parallel work is exploring how the CMP signal from a SM should be formulated and processed such that these kinds of observations result in a prediction error.
+The RFC here however considers how prediction errors should be integrated over time, and the resulting resampling strategies that follow from them.

+[^1]: Markram, Henry, et al. "Interneurons of the neocortical inhibitory system."
+Nature reviews neuroscience 5.10 (2004): 793-807.

+[^2]: Wright, William J., Nathan G. Hedrick, and Takaki Komiyama.
+"Distinct synaptic plasticity rules operate across dendritic compartments in vivo during learning."
+Science 388.6744 (2025): 322-328.